Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (435) 627-4530 | Pioneer Park Website | Hours: 6 am-10 pm daily | Entrance: Free

-Soak in some hot springs, take a dip in the pool, or go rock climbing at this fun Southern Utah resort.
+Take a dip in the pool and go rock climbing at this fun Southern Utah resort.

-Day passes are available to enjoy the springs for a few hours or guests can book a night in the provided lodging and enjoy the springs all night long.
+Veyo Pool Resort is home to a spring-fed swimming pool, rock climbing routes, and crawdad catching in the nearby lake.
+A visit here truly provides fun for all!
+Day passes are available to enjoy the springs for a few hours.
+Alternatively, guests can book a night in the provided lodging and soak all night long.

 Sears Art Museum

-Get to know the local Utah art community at the frequent artist events held at the Sears Art Museum.
+Get to know the local art community during frequent artist events.

 The Sears Art Museum at Utah Tech University hosts fun events filled with live music, local artist talks, and refreshments.
-Hanging out at a Sears Art Museum event is the best way to meet the local community.
+They’re the best way to meet the local creative community.

-The Sears Art Museum hosts six exhibits each year from traditional to contemporary art styles and everything in between.
-Check out the museum when you’ve tired yourself out with outdoor activities in St. George and need a relaxing day in the city.
+The museum hosts six exhibits each year featuring traditional to contemporary art styles and everything in between.
+Check out the gallery when you’ve tired yourself out with outdoor activities and need a relaxing day in the city.

 Silver Reef Ghost Town

-Silver Reef was once a booming silver mining town and remnants of this hustle and bustle can be seen today at the abandoned site.
+Silver Reef was once a booming silver mining town and remnants lie at the site.

 View of the desert plants around a building in Silver Reef Ghost Town